MNL48: Third general election (2020)

 On March 12, MNL48's Team NIV performed 1!
 2!
 3!
 4!
-Yoroshiku at audience-free It's Showtime, and they announced that the third general election will be aired at the said program on April 25.
-Due to COVID-19 pandemic in the Philippines, the voting lines for General Election were extended until October 31.
-On March 15, the candidates for the third general election was announced, consisting of 62 candidates (44 from first and second generation, 2 from Kenkyuusei, and 16 from third generation).
-Eligible candidates Rans, Yssa, Lei, and Rowee will not join the Third General Election for personal reasons.
-On March 24, third generation aspirant Querubin Gonzalez withdrew the candidacy for official 48 members.
-Two days later, former Pinoy Big Brother: Otso housemate Jelay Pilones joined the candidacy for the third general election.
+Yoroshiku at audience-free It's Showtime, and they announced that the third general election would be aired at the said program on April 25.
+Due to the COVID-19 pandemic in the Philippines, the voting lines for General Election were extended until October 31.
+On March 15, the candidates for the third general election were announced, consisting of 62 candidates (44 from the first and second generations, 2 from Kenkyuusei, and 16 from the third generation).
+Eligible candidates Rans, Yssa, Lei, and Rowee did not join the Third General Election for personal reasons.
+On March 24, third generation aspirant Ruby withdrew from the group and consequently the election.
+Two days later, former Pinoy Big Brother: Otso housemate Jelay joined the candidacy for the third general election.

-On May 18, in the midst of the voting process, Team NIV's Valerie Joyce Daita announced that she will no longer to join the third general election for personal reasons.
-Eleven days after, Yiesha Amera Ungad also withdrew her candidacy for the election due to her religion.
-On June 22, Daryll Matalino also withdrew her candidacy to finish her project as an actress on MNL48 Presents: Chain, following her graduation announcement.
-On August 4, the remaining second Generation Kenkyuusei members Anne Nicole Casitas and Trisha Labrador was promoted as official members of MNL48 as part of Team NIV.
+On May 18, in the midst of the voting process, Team NIV's Joyce announced her withdrawal from the third general election for personal reasons.
+Eleven days after, Yiesha Amera Ungad also withdrew from the election due to her religion.
+On June 22, Daryll also withdrew her candidacy following her graduation announcement and also to finish her project as an actress on MNL48 Presents: Chain.
+On August 4, the remaining second Generation Kenkyuusei members Nile and Trisha was promoted as official members of MNL48.
+Both were promoted as part of Team NIV.

-On September 30, Team NIV Captain Ecka Sibug announced her withdrawal from the Third General Elections and the MNL48 group itself.
-The same day, MNL48 posted on their official Facebook page that HalloHallo Entertainment (HHE) has decided that for the Third General Elections, the group will become a 36-member girl group, in order to focus more on individual projects and sub-units HHE has slated for the next months.
+On September 30, Team NIV Captain Ecka announced her withdrawal from the Third General Elections and the MNL48 group itself due to her marriage.
+The same day, MNL48 posted on their official Facebook page that HalloHallo Entertainment (HHE) has decided that after the Third General Elections, the group would become a 36-member girl group, in order to focus more on individual projects and sub-units HHE has slated for the next months.